mali5820k/Cobralyth/README.md

 - Cross platform compilation to WASM using a non-browser runtime (i.e., wasmer)

 ## The Current Runtime Specification (subject to change as project evolves):
-  - Pass-by-reference is used by default.
+  - Pass-by-reference is used by default for objects, where pass-by-value is used for primitive constants like ints and floats.
-    This is done to reduce calling complexity by allowing the programmer to simply call functions and make pass-by-value an explicitly opt-in operation - with the exception being primitive values like ints, floats, doubles, and chars being pass-by-value by default.
+    This is done to reduce calling complexity by allowing the programmer to simply call functions without needing a reassignment operation for updating objects and variables.

   - No function overloading is supported.
-This is to prevent Java-like code-expansion, which often results in more complexity in large codebases.
-If you need function-overloading, leverage structs, or generics (in the future) and update the functions accordingly.
+This is deliberate to prevent Java-like code-expansion, which often results in more complexity in large codebases.
+If you need function-overloading, leverage structs, or generics (targetted in the future) and update the functions accordingly.
   For example, functions can receive a struct that resembles JavaScript-like objects with a variable corresponding to a value.
 This is subject to change if the ergonomics for writing generic code are hindered greatly.
     ```cpp
     int test_function (Obj1 object1, int64 value2, bool optional=false) {